LukeYui/launch_modded_eldenring/README.md

 The "launch_modded_eldenring.exe" launcher must be in the ELDENRING/Game directory (where eldenring.exe is located)

 Please don't attempt to play online without Easy Anti-Cheat.

+Feel free to modify/redistribute/repackage this launcher with your own mods.